 A question I come across a lot is, “What do you use when running games?
 What’s in your GM bag?”
-Many of us love to peek at the doodads and fiddly bits other GMs bring to the table, so rather than continuing to answer the question over and over, I thought I would post the exhaustive, near-fetishistic, guide to my GM kit (including links to where I bought the items, when applicable, which is Amazon almost every time, often at a sale price).
+Many of us love to peek at the doodads and fiddly bits other GMs bring to the table, so rather than continuing to answer the question over and over, I thought I would post the exhaustive, near-fetishistic, guide to my GM kit (including links to where I bought the items, when applicable.
+There is also a follow-up to this post with some extra goodies).

 Naturally, things get swapped out here and there, but for the most part I’m really happy with my current satchel of GM-goodness — I can grab it and scurry off to a game at a moment’s notice, secure in the knowledge that I’ll have everything I need when I get there.